Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Conclusions

 \section{Conclusions}

 We have shown that in the event of the next Galactic SN, we can constrain neutrino-DM coupling by looking for the delayed neutrino signal from MeV neutrinos echoing off the local DM in the Galaxy.
 Depending on the model parameters, the signal can be spread out over a duration of $\mathcal{O}(10^8)$ s.
 For fermionic DM-neutrino interaction via a vector mediator, we can constrain the effective mediator coupling to $g\lesssim 1$ for $\sim10-100$~keV DM and $\mathcal{O}(10)$~MeV mediators.
-In this model, the bounds from our work are more stringent than those from cluster constraints for $g_\nu = g_\chi$.
-We lose the ability to constrain mediators masses $m_V\lesssim 100$~keV where most of the delayed signal is contained in a time window shorter than the duration of the neutrino burst.
-For fermionic DM and a scalar mediator, constraints for $m_\chi\lesssim 10-100$~keV are stronger than other bounds for $m_\phi\gtrsim 1$~MeV, but MeV DM constraints are weaker than the ones obtained from cluster constraints.
+In this model, the bounds from our work are more stringent than those from cluster constraints for $m_\chi<20$ keV.
+We lose the ability to constrain mediators masses, $m_V\lesssim 100$~eV, where most of the delayed signal is contained in a time window shorter than the duration of the neutrino burst.
+For fermionic DM and a scalar mediator, constraints for $m_\chi\lesssim 1$~keV are stronger than other bounds for $m_\phi$ between 1 and 20 MeV.
+Above this DM mass, cluster constraints are stronger for $g_\nu/g_\chi$ ratios consistent with $g_\nu<0.1$.
 For scalar DM and a scalar mediator, constraints can be better than cluster constraints for $\sim10-100$~keV DM and $\mathcal{O}(10)$~MeV mediators, provided that we adjust the $g_\nu/g_\chi$ ratio accordingly.
-As the constraints on $g$ for scalar DM are stronger, we can have more flexibility on our choice of $g_\nu/g_\chi$ without reaching the upper bound on the neutrino coupling $g_\nu$ or the cluster constraints.
+In this model, however, the laboratory bound on $g_\nu$ becomes much stronger for the large $g_\nu/g_\chi\gtrsim 10^5-10^7$ ratios used, such that only $m_\phi\lesssim$ 2 MeV can be explored for DM masses below 20 keV.

 This study has presented a novel approach to probe DM-neutrino interaction with MeV neutrinos from SNe.
 The neutrino echo method may access the parameter space that have not been explored by DM direct detection searches due to their energy threshold or cosmology.
-Next-generation neutrino detectors such as Hyper-Kamiokande and DUNE as well as JUNO would be able to explore the keV-MeV DM region due to the large number of expected SN neutrino interactions in these detectors.
+Next-generation neutrino detectors such as Hyper-Kamiokande and DUNE as well as JUNO would be able to explore the keV-MeV DM region due to the large number of expected SN neutrino interactions in these detectors. \\